Waterfall terminology

 Limestone

-A sedimentary rock, consisting mostly of calcite, found is locations where prehistoric marine environments once existed.
+A sedimentary rock, consisting mostly of calcite, found in locations where prehistoric marine environments once existed.
 Limestone colors vary depending on composition.
 Pure limestone is white.
 Grey indicates clay impurities.
 While red is usually colored by iron oxide.
 Limestone layers are generally thicker than shale layers.

 Lithification